Remember 2019 and the era of FOMO, YOLO, and “self-care.”

 Oh, and becoming stronger and more confident each day does not hurt in the romance department….#amirite?

 Yeah, I said it… and I’ll say it again.
-I love therapy.
+I love a good therapy sesh.

-Each time I make (and keep) a therapy appointment, I feel proud.
+Each time I make (and keep) an appointment, I feel proud.
 I feel proud that I’m making a financial and emotional commitment to myself, my husband and my stepchildren.

 I’m proud that I have made the choice to avoid letting my personal battle wounds from stepparenting and life bleed onto my stepchildren.

-I know many stepmoms feel like they have no one they can talk to about their frustrations and I would highly recommend considering a therapist to give you unbiased and professional advice.
+I know many stepmoms feel like they have no one they can talk to about their frustrations and I would highly recommend you consider a therapist, counselor, or coach to give you unbiased and professional advice.

 If your hesitation is for financial reasons and perhaps you feel guilty over the cost, I completely understand, but I truly consider that hour a gift to my family each time I go.
 It’s my way of protecting peace and love in my home.
 What an honor.